dotnet-architecture/eShopOnContainers/README.md

    <img src="https://github.com/dotnet-architecture/eShopOnContainers/raw/dev/img/eshop_logo.png" alt="eShop logo" title="eShopOnContainers" align="right" height="60" />
 </a>

-# DISCLAIMER

-This repo contains the following changes which are not published upstream.

-- Change to .NET 5
-- Introduced a new folder src/cert to copy local self signed certificates to the docker images without which the `dotnet restore` command fails.
-- Plan to introduce the GraphQL aggregator API

----

 # .NET Microservices Sample Reference Application

 Sample .NET Core reference application, powered by Microsoft, based on a simplified microservices architecture and Docker containers.